TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 If the characters stay to have a drink, he will be willing to talk to them about the goings on of the town.
 In addition to the general lore, he also knows that Aien is often drinking at the pub in the evenings when he's meant to be working and that he was even that drunk once that Elder Maiele had to take him home.

-He was at the inn last night during the attack.
+Aien was at the inn last night during the **attack in the night** but Uldreiyn asked him to leave early after he drank too quickly.

 The bar sells only the grape wine grown locally for 1sp per glass.